 I was looking through my brothers architectural books and came across some interesting information....

-.
+When most people think of symmetry they think of basic line symmetry.
+In architecture, symmetry is a way to describe shapes and design and to organize geometry.
+One architectural feature where symmetry is evident is a frieze design.
 A frieze design consists of repeated copies, along a line, of a single figure or block.
 Frieze patterns can be seen on walls, railings, verandas, etc. These patterns can be seen in art and architecture around the world.

 The Dot and the Line